-Dan Firewatch Mask, Ivory Coast, a hollowed mask, sightly open mouth, full lips, saddle nose, framed by two tube-like bulging eyes, the right eye covert with an aluminum sheet, on the left eye the decoration is missing, with a prominent forehead, pierced thorough for attachments at the rim, which is partly fragmentary; blackened, glossy patina.
+Dan Firewatch Mask, Ivory Coast, a hollowed mask, sightly open mouth, full lips, saddle nose, framed by two tube-like bulging eyes, the right eye covert with an aluminum sheet, on the left eye the decoration is missing, with a prominent forehead, pierced through for attachments at the rim, which is partly fragmentary; blackened, glossy patina.

 This mask belongs to the category of ‘Zakpai ge’ mask, an active and aggressive mask that serves a number of functions.
 It is a ‘firewatch’ mask that insures proper use of cooking fires by women and will throw sticks and things about and knock over cookpots with their meals into the fires and may even beat the women if they were careless in their use of fire.
 In the past it also served as a war mask.
 This is a classic example of traditional mask with a dynamic profile of the face with details such as round open eyes, a toothy mouth with prominent lips.